Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Experiments

 \subsection{Ablation Study}

-We conduct a series of ablation studies to systematically analyze the impact of each key component in our SDPO on its generalization performance to reward evaluations for 1-step sampling.
-Notably, we optimize Aesthetic Score in these studies, as it lacks supervision for text-image alignment, presenting a greater challenge for achieving generalization.
+In this subsection, we conduct a series of ablation studies on SDPO's core components, providing comprehensive experimental analysis to validate their individual contributions to overall reward optimization performance, particularly in two-step denoising outputs.
+While reward functions like PickScore, HPSv2, and ImageReward benefit from explicit text-image alignment supervision, our ablation studies focus on the Aesthetic Score reward, which lacks such guidance and thus makes the reward optimization task more challenging.

-\textbf{Effect of dense reward prediction.} As detailed in \cref{sec:3.2}, we use 3 reward queries per trajectory, latent similarity, and an adaptively selected anchor to efficiently predict dense rewards.
-To examine the effectiveness of this approach, we compare SDPO with variations that employ alternative strategies for dense reward prediction, including: \begin{itemize} \item \textit{3 queries \& similarity \& adaptive anchor:} Original setup. \item \textit{3 queries \& similarity \& random anchor:} In this variation, we still use 3 reward queries per trajectory and leverage latent similarity, but instead of selecting the anchor based on adaptive criteria, we select it purely at random. \item \textit{3 queries \& similarity \& fixed anchor:} In this setup, we again use 3 reward queries and latent similarity but set a fixed anchor at the 25th step for all trajectories. \item \textit{2 queries \& similarity:} Here, we reduce the number of reward queries from 3 to 2, continuing to use latent similarity to guide predictions but without relying on an anchor. \item \textit{2 queries \& interpolation:} In this method, we also use 2 reward queries but replace latent similarity with an interpolation method to approximate intermediate rewards. \item \textit{1 query \& copy:} Here, a single reward query is used per trajectory and is copied across all denoising steps. \item \textit{50 queries:} This variation greatly increases reward queries to 50 per trajectory, maximizing the reward density without the need for interpolation or similarity. \end{itemize}
+\textbf{Effect of dense reward prediction.} As detailed in Section~\ref{sec:3.3}, we use 3 reward queries per trajectory, latent similarity, and an adaptively selected anchor to efficiently predict dense rewards.
+To examine the effectiveness of this approach, we compare SDPO with variants that employ alternative strategies for dense reward prediction, including: \begin{itemize} \item \textit{3 queries \& similarity \& adaptive anchor:} Original setup. \item \textit{3 queries \& similarity \& random anchor:} In this variant, we retain the 3 reward queries per trajectory and the latent similarity computation, but select the anchor randomly instead of via adaptive criteria. \item \textit{3 queries \& similarity \& fixed anchor:} In this setup, we again use 3 reward queries and latent similarity but set a fixed anchor at the 25th step for all trajectories. \item \textit{2 queries \& similarity:} Here, we reduce the number of reward queries from 3 to 2, retaining the latent similarity computation while eliminating the anchor selection. \item \textit{2 queries \& interpolation:} In this method, we also use 2 reward queries but replace the latent similarity method with simple interpolation to approximate dense rewards. \item \textit{1 query \& copy:} Here, we restrict reward queries to the final step, copying it to all intermediate steps and avoiding dense reward prediction—a common strategy used by most existing methods such as DDPO and REBEL. \item \textit{Full-step queries:} This variant involves querying the reward function at every step of the trajectory, maximizing the reward density without any interpolation. \end{itemize}